 Better Option: Cash a Check at a Retail Store

 Many retail stores like Wal-Mart and Kmart offer check-cashing services, as do some grocery chains.
-Fees vary, but tend to be more reasonable: Wal-Mart charges $3 per check, up to $1,000, and $6 for checks between $1,000 and $5,000; Kmart offers free check cashing up to $2,000 for members of its Shop Your Way program.
+Fees vary, but tend to be more reasonable: Wal-Mart charges $3 per check, up to $1,000, and $6 for checks between $1,000 and $5,000; Kmart offers check cashing for $1 or less for checks up to $2,000 and two-party personal checks up to $500.
 Some convenience stores, such as 7-11, also offer check cashing services.

 Sneaky Better Option: Deposit a Check to Prepaid Card

 Prepaid card providers tout their services as “a lower-cost alternative to banks,” but the truth is a bit more complicated.
-Bankrate notes that depositing your check to a prepaid card will incur not only a monthly maintenance fee averaging $4.37, but transaction fees for depositing cash to your card.
+Depositing your check to a prepaid card will incur not only a monthly maintenance fee of around $5, but transaction fees for depositing cash to your card.